tobi-wan-kenobi/bumblebee-status/docs/modules.rst

     * amixer

 Parameters:
+    * amixer.card: Sound Card to use (default is 0)
     * amixer.device: Device to use (default is Master,0)
     * amixer.percent_change: How much to change volume by when scrolling on the module (default is 4%)

 contributed by `zetxx <https://github.com/zetxx>`_ - many thanks!

 input handling contributed by `ardadem <https://github.com/ardadem>`_ - many thanks!

+multiple audio cards contributed by `hugoeustaquio <https://github.com/hugoeustaquio>`_ - many thanks!

 .. image:: ../screenshots/amixer.png